 Over the past few years, I've met a lot of data scientists and machine learning engineers.
-I've also had the opportunity to learn a lot about what a machine learning job means.
-I don't consider myself an expert, but I can share some of my thoughts on what I've learned so far.
+I've also had the opportunity to learn a lot about what a machine learning job means, so I decided to share some thoughts.

 Here is the biggest misconception that I hear over and over again: "Machine Learning Engineers spend their time designing and training machine learning models."
 This idea is misleading.
 On the one hand, yes, they spend some of their time designing and training new models, but realistically, this is just a small fraction of the job.

 Usually, Machine Learning Engineers spend most of their time dealing with data and putting their models into production.
 In a perfect world, there would be a Data Engineer that would help set up the data pipeline that will feed the machine learning model.
 It would also be DevOps specialists, and Software Engineers, and other roles helping with everything that needs to happen to take a model out of a laptop and into the real world.
 The reality is somewhat different.

 Here is a high-level summary of everything you should expect in a regular Machine Learning Engineer position:

 - Gather the list of requirements and understand the problem that you need to solve

 - Communicate with stakeholders throughout the entire lifecycle of the project

 - Do a lot of research to find the best way to solve the problem

 - Design a solution that provides value and stays within the timeline and budget constraints